 Steadfast has its cold brew down to a science.
 It uses a mechanism called “flash chilling” that allows baristas to brew beans with hot water and then immediately chill the coffee to lock in the characteristics of the roast without watering it down with ice.
 In for something adventurous?
 Try the shop’s coffee soda, featured on Another Round.

 Much like its brews, The Well’s mission is bold.
 Founded by a group of coffee-drinking friends, The Well was designed to not only provide neighborhoods with great coffee and a fun atmosphere, but also build clean-water wells in communities in Kenya, Senegal, and beyond.
 The nonprofit coffeehouse has a rotating assortment of seasonal drinks, like the Ebony & Ivory featured in Another Round.

 Humphrey’s Street Coffee

 When the cost of living in the surrounding neighborhood began to rise, the owners of Humphrey’s Street Coffeehouse looked to provide teens with career opportunities, scholarships, and financial literacy training.
-Thirteen students have jobs in both their coffeehouse and roastery.
-But while their passion for helping their community adds character to their story, it is just one layer.
+Thirteen students have jobs in both the coffeehouse and roastery.
+But while Humphrey’s Street passion for helping its community adds character to its story, it is just one layer.
 Their baristas aim to give their customers a memorable experience through high-quality coffee.
 Don’t miss their most popular drink: the French toast latte, a flavored drink with a sweetness that complements the espresso.